cslarsen/mersenne-twister/README.md

 Drop-in for srand() and rand()
 ------------------------------

-This code has been designed as a drop-in replacement for libc rand and srand().
-If you need to mix them, you should encapsulate this code in a namespace.
+This code has been specifically designed as a drop-in replacement for LIBC's rand() and srand(); the signatures are identical, and the functions are exported with C-style name mangling --- in other words, they should be binary compatible.

+You can even mix the two PRNGs by wrapping either of them in C++ namespaces.

 Compilation and usage
 ---------------------